zsh-uze/uze/readme.md

 the current documentation was extracted from the module. thinks we still have to do

-* better error handling for `uze/pkg/do`
-* finish and review the documentation
-* test uze EXPORTER system (the tag functions are boring)

 # uze

-general informations about `uze` are available on
-[the project page](https://zsh-uze.github.com/). this document is the `uze.zsh` manual.
+general informations about \`uze\` are available on [the project page](https://zsh-uze.github.com/). this document is the \`uze.zsh\` manual.

-in the current manual, we expect `uze.zsh` to be loaded.
+in the current manual, we expect \`uze.zsh\` to be loaded.

 ## default behaviours

 those defaults are discuted in the programming guide, they became mine after years of zsh programming and hours of zsh debuging.

     setopt warncreateglobal nounset       # make zsh stricter